radixdlt/desktop-wallet/README.md

 ## Contribute

-To contribute, fork the latest `release` branch, and make a pull request towards the latest `rc` branch.

 [Contributions](CONTRIBUTING.md) are welcome, we simply ask to:

-* Fork the codebase
+* Fork the latest `release` branch
-* Make changes
+* Make a pull request towards the latest `rc` branch
 * Submit a pull request for review

-When contributing to this repository, we recommend discussing with the development team the change you wish to make using a [GitHub issue](https://github.com/radixdlt/radixdlt-js/issues) before making changes.
+When contributing to this repository, we recommend discussing with the development team the change you wish to make using a [GitHub issue](https://github.com/radixdlt/desktop-wallet/issues) before making changes.

 Please follow our [Code of Conduct](CODE_OF_CONDUCT.md) in all your interactions with the project.